 Question Answer Did we support each other in the group?
-Yes No Was I able to actively participate in the dia- Yes logue?
-No Did I suggest any improvements?
+Yes No Was I able to actively participate in the dialogue?
+Yes No Did I suggest any improvements?
 Which two improvements are our goal for the next group collaboration?

 9 Repetition Future tenses